 Bad news for online sports betting

 It’s not all good news though.
 The state failed to pass senate bill S17 which proposed the launch of mobile wagering to compliment the legalised land based sports betting.

 This means there will be no online sports gambling opportunities throughout the state in 2019.
 New York residents will be required to hop over to New Jersey in order to legally gamble on sports from a cell phone, tablet or laptop.

 Slowly does it!

-With no online gambling and a limited number of approved land based operators, it’s looking like taking some time to get fully up to speed.
-Some see this as a sensible approach, whereas other see it as unnecessary and a huge loss on potential extra tax revenues.
+With no online gambling and a limited number of approved land-based operators, it’s looking like taking some time to get fully up to speed.
+Some see this as a sensible approach, whereas others see it as unnecessary and a huge loss on potential extra tax revenues.

 Here’s hoping for successful launches from those limited casinos currently with approval of providing in-house sports betting services.